oktadev/okta-blog/_source/_posts/2022-09-01-kafka-microservices.md

 ## Communicate Between Store and Alert Microservices

-The JHipster generator adds a `kafka-clients` dependency to applications that declare `messageBroker kafka` (in JDL), enabling the [Kafka Consumer and Producer Core APIs](https://kafka.apache.org/documentation/#api).
+The JHipster generator adds a `spring-cloud-starter-stream-kafka` dependency to applications that declare `messageBroker kafka` (in JDL), enabling the Spring Cloud Stream [programming model](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#_main_concepts) with the [Apache Kafka binder](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_usage_examples) for using Kafka as the messaging middleware.

 For the sake of this example, update the `store` microservice to send a message to the `alert` microservice through Kafka, whenever a store entity is updated.